micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-And coming to His own country [Nazareth], He taught in their synagogue so that they were amazed with bewildered wonder, and said, Where did this [^u]Man get this wisdom and these miraculous powers?
+And coming to His own country [Nazareth], He taught in their synagogue so that they were amazed with bewildered wonder, and said, Where did this Man get this wisdom and these miraculous powers?